AdmiralGaust/MD5-Rainbow-Table/README.md

 # MD5-Rainbow-Table

-A list of plaintext md5 hashes along with their corresponding text
+Rainbow Table is a list of files containing plaintext user passwords along with their corresponding algorithmic hashes.
+Hashes can be generated as required.